PLEASE NOTE: this blog post has now been updated. Visit:

 It means that you have something to test, you can then recommend an improvement, and you can talk about this in your evaluation.

-This should take you about 20 minutes, so plan accordingly.
+This will take you about TWO HOURS so plan accordingly.

 Your test plan will follow the established pattern of every test plan on Planet Earth